itu-square/quantify_linux_errors/notes/notes.md

     === Write about
-      o Write about all the warning types. o Mention in the section about all bugs, that I do not talk about bugs, which I did not find any of.
+      o Add some of the 2 new downloaded papers as Related work...
+Maybe..
+Or maybe not. o Write about all the warning types. o Mention in the section about all bugs, that I do not talk about bugs, which I did not find any of.